History of Denis Shapovalov in Timeline

 February 2017: Davis Cup Disqualification

-In February 2017, Denis Shapovalov was selected to play for the Canada Davis Cup team.
-During the deciding rubber against Kyle Edmund, he accidentally hit the chair umpire in the eye after launching a ball in anger, leading to immediate disqualification and Great Britain winning the tie.
+In February 2017, during a Davis Cup match against Great Britain, Denis Shapovalov was disqualified after hitting the chair umpire in the eye with a ball, leading to Great Britain winning the tie.

 September 11, 2017: Career-High ATP Ranking

-On September 11, 2017, Denis Shapovalov reached his then career-high ATP ranking of world No. 51 after his performance at the US Open.
+On September 11, 2017, Denis Shapovalov reached his then career-high ATP ranking of world No. 51 after reaching the fourth round of the US Open.

-In 2017, Denis Shapovalov broke into the top 100 for the first time after making the semi-finals of the Canadian Open, becoming the youngest player ever to reach the semi-final of an ATP Masters 1000 tournament at the age of 18.
+In 2017, Denis Shapovalov broke into the top 100 for the first time and reached the semi-finals of the Canadian Open, becoming the youngest player to reach the semi-final of an ATP Masters 1000 tournament at the age of 18.

 2017: ATP Awards and Lionel Conacher Award

-In 2017, Denis Shapovalov was voted as the ATP Most Improved Player and ATP Star of Tomorrow by his peers on the ATP Tour.
-That same year, he was also awarded the Lionel Conacher Award as Canada's male athlete of the year, making him the second tennis player to have won the award since its inception.
+In 2017, Denis Shapovalov was voted as the ATP Most Improved Player and ATP Star of Tomorrow by his peers.
+He also received the Lionel Conacher Award as Canada's male athlete of the year.

-In early 2017, Martin Laurendeau joined Denis Shapovalov's coaching team to refine his one-handed backhand motion.
+In early 2017, Martin Laurendeau joined Denis Shapovalov to polish his one-handed backhand motion and help him drive through the shot.

 In 2018, Denis Shapovalov gave his first interview in Russian to Russian Eurosport commentators.